datafeedr/datafeedr-woocommerce-importer/readme.txt

 Search, select & import affiliate products into your WordPress website and display those products using the most popular eCommerce platform, WooCommerce.

+## E-commerce Affiliate Store

+Transform your WooCommerce store into a high-converting affiliate shop with the Datafeedr WooCommerce Importer plugin.
+Our plugin imports and auto-updates thousands of affiliate products from over 30 of the top affiliate networks directly into your store, all in just a few clicks.
+Imagine never having to worry about outdated listings or manually updating inventory — the plugin keeps everything fresh and accurate, saving you countless hours.

+Through the use of the [Product Sets plugin](https://datafeedr.me/dfrps), you can target the most profitable niches, attract more traffic, and boost your affiliate earnings effortlessly.
+Perfect for both beginners and seasoned marketers, this plugin is a game-changer for anyone serious about maximizing their WooCommerce store's revenue potential.

 No programming required.

-Simply use our powerful search form to find the products you want to promote, then click to import those products directly into your WooCommerce store.
+### Explore

+Want a sneak peek at our data?

+- Browse our list of [Supported Networks & Merchants](https://datafeedr.me/networks/)
+- Deep dive our product inventory in the [Scratchpad](https://datafeedr.me/scratchpad/)

+### *Heads-up!*

-> **Heads-up!** — This plugin requires that you have an active subscription to one of our API plans.
+This plugin requires that you have an active subscription to one of our API plans.
 Purchase a subscription [here](https://members.datafeedr.com/subscribe/api?utm_campaign=dfrapiplugin&utm_medium=referral&utm_source=wporg).

 [youtube https://www.youtube.com/watch?v=4bGJ9mRD_f8]